rempsyc/rempsyc/paper/paper.md

-Formatting a table properly in R is already a tedious and time-consuming task, but fortunately several packages take care of this step [e.g., the {broom} or {report} packages, @reportPackage; @broom2022, and there are several others], and there are several others).
-Exporting these formatted tables to Microsoft Word remains a challenge however.
+Formatting a table properly in R is already a tedious and time-consuming task, but fortunately several packages take care of this step [e.g., the {broom} or {report} packages, @reportPackage; @broom2022, and there are several others].
+Exporting these formatted tables to
+Microsoft Word remains a challenge however.
 Some packages do export to Word [e.g., the {apaTables} package
 @stanley2018reproducible], but their formatting is often